ArcanaFramework/frametree/docs/source/index.rst

 =========

-FrameTree is a Python package that sets out to bridge the gap between the semi-structured data trees that file-based data are typically stored in, and the tabular data frames used in statistical analysis.
+FrameTree is a Python package that sets out to bridge the gap between the tree-like structures that file-based data are typically stored in, and the tabular data frames used in statistical analysis.
 This transformation is abstract, with the source data remaining within original data tree and generated derivatives stored alongside them.

-Data store interactions are mediated by well-defined interfaces, making it possible to write backends for different storage systems and data structures.
+Data store interactions are mediated by clearly defined interfaces, making it possible to write backends for different storage systems and data structures.
 In addition to the generic "file system" backend, backends for XNAT_ and BIDS_ are currently supported, with a prototype started for Flywheel_.
 FrameTree facilitates pulling data from the data store to a (typically